Last Updated on 13/08/2025

 It’s common for website owners to notice that certain pages on their site receive more links than others, and some pages may not receive any links at all.

-Unfortunately, the pages that are most important to rank higher in search results are often the same pages that have difficulty attracting links.
+Unfortunately, the most important pages to rank higher in search results are often the same pages with difficulty attracting links.

-For example, an informative blog post with unique research is more likely to receive many links as other writers use the research to support their arguments, whereas a sales page may not have much external linking potential.
+For example, an informative blog post with unique research is more likely to receive many links as other writers use the research to support their arguments.
+In contrast, a sales page may not have much external linking potential.

-Having a well-structured internal linking system can help pass on link juice from pages with a high number of links to the pages that you want to rank higher.
+A well-structured internal linking system can help pass on link juice from pages with many links to the pages you want to rank higher.

 This can be particularly useful for ranking commercial pages that are difficult to generate external links to, transferring equity from pages with many links to those with none, and boosting newly published pages’ rankings by sending link juice their way.